Carbon Feedback

 more insect infestation and more diseases combined together will result in large forested regions of the planet burning away under increasing global warming.

-The most catastrophically dangerous effect of global warming is carbon feedbacks.
+The most catastrophically dangerous effect of global warming (by definition) is the large number of potentially large 'positive' amplifying feedback responses to global warming.

 Carbon feedbacks by planetary source